 In particular, the issue is one of acting recklessly (not like a normal person) and/or with willful misconduct while knowing that there was a patent infringement issue.
 The court can determine this if the majority of the evidence supports this conclusion (i.e. preponderance of the evidence standard).

 Earlier, when the rules were strict, the courts, in essence, created a duty to get the advice of legal counsel before acting.
 However later, when the rules were lax, there was not much of a need for this.
 Courts in this era set the threshold for punitive damages so high that such damages were almost never awarded.

 Now, with the present rules, the situation is in-between.
 Failure to get the advice of legal counsel does not automatically prove that a company acted recklessly.
-However getting advice before acting (e.g. launching a product) can help prove lack of recklessness.
+However, getting advice before acting (e.g. launching a product) can help prove a lack of recklessness.
 Timely advice can help establish that the company acted with normal caution, thus hopefully avoiding punitive damages.
 But note that there is a timing issue: the legal standard is the state of the mind at the time of the (infringing) conduct.
-SCOTUS is not impressed by legal arguments concocted afterwards.
+SCOTUS is not impressed by legal arguments concocted afterward.